open5e/open5e/source/monsters/tome-of-beasts/R/ravenfolk/ravenfolk-scout.rst

 **Ghost Wings.** The ravenfolk scout furiously “beats” a set of phantasmal wings.
-Every creature within 5 feet of the ravenfolk must make a successful DC 12 Dexterity saving throw or be blinded until the start of the ravenfolk’s next turn.
+Every creature within 5 feet of the ravenfolk must make a successful DC 12 Dexterity saving throw or be :ref:`srd:blinded` until the start of the ravenfolk’s next turn.

 **Longbow.** *Ranged Weapon Attack.* +4 to hit, range 150/600 ft., one target. *Hit:* 6 (1d8 +2) piercing damage.